Newbury Volcanic Complex

-The Newbury Volcanic Complex, also known as the Newbury Formation or Newbury Volcanics, is a 16 km long, 3 km wide strip of volcanic materials and sediments in northeastern Massachusetts.
+The Newbury Volcanic Complex, also known as the Newbury Formation or the Newbury Volcanics, is a 16 km long, 3 km wide strip of volcanic materials and sediments in northeastern Massachusetts.
 The complex is made up of ten stratified members and is estimated to be between 3770 m 4400 m in thickness.
 Due to the fossils that have been found in this formation and with the help of radiometric dating, the Newbury Volcanic Complex has been determined to be Silurian in age, which provides useful information for interpreting the effects of the Acadian orogeny on the New England area.

 Stratigraphy and petrology

 The Newbury Volcanic Complex is made up of ten stratified members and an eleventh, younger cross-cutting layer of rhyolite pods.
 All layers found within the Newbury Volcanic Complex are cut by faults.
 Due to faulting through the Newbury Volcanic Complex, the offset parts that would normally match with the original layering cannot be found.
 Some layers are not well defined or even missing since they have no visible outcrops.